Richmond’s move away from historic racial voting habits

 Sep 29, 2024 | by

 For more than 150 years, Richmond’s government was a starkly white institution.
-The different versions of City Council were all white from 1782 to the election of Oliver W. Hill in 1948.
+The different versions of City Council were very white from 1782, and all white for the 50 years after Henry J. More left office in 1898 to the election of Oliver W. Hill in 1948.
 There were 68 white men and 1 white woman of varying degrees of authority who served as mayor before Henry Marsh took office.

 A historic Black majority Council was elected in 1977.
 The following election cycles were then dominated by discourse on the relationship between the that voting bloc and opposition groups.